Tiiita/WebbyBot/README.md

 Here you can get to the official Discord of the bot (support): https://discord.gg/6aynPxy4ZU

+You can use the code for inspiration or add it to your own bots.

+But please note:
+Our code may not be sold under any other name.

 Thanks to all who use our bot!